Article at a Glance:

 What is Testosterone & How It Affects Your Health

 Maintaining appropriate testosterone levels throughout life is essential for physical, mental and sexual health.
-However, various lifestyle choices, including alcohol consumption, can affect the male reproductive system and testosterone levels.
+However, various lifestyle choices, including alcohol abuse, can affect the male reproductive system and testosterone levels.

 In general, excessive alcohol consumption decreases testosterone.